barihari/design-portfolio/content/portfolio/project-6.md

     type: image_section
     image: /images/AN Old Site Map.png
   - content: >
-      After that meeting, we set up more meetings with team leads across the organization to talk them through what we wanted to do and how they could support.
+      We set up more meetings with team leads across the organization to talk them through what we wanted to do and how they could support.
 It lead to brainstorming sessions with marketing, content, development, and design to build from my mockups.
 A new site map emerged with "hub pages".
     type: text_section
   - image_alt: New site map
     caption: New site map.